kyma-project/serverless/docs/user/tutorials/01-20-expose-function.md

     - The APIRule's **Name** matching the Function's name.

+    > [!NOTE]
-    >**NOTE:** The APIRule CR can have a name different from that of the Function, but it is recommended that all related resources share a common name.
+    > The APIRule CR can have a name different from that of the Function, but it is recommended that all related resources share a common name.

     - **Service Name** matching the Function's name.